WinRAR

 WinRAR is a trialware file archiver and compression utility for Microsoft Windows, developed by Eugene Roshal of win.rar GmbH (RARLAB) since 1995.
 It can create and view archives in RAR (a format created by Roshal) or ZIP file formats, and unpack numerous archive file formats.
 To enable the user to test the integrity of archives, WinRAR embeds CRC-32 or BLAKE2 checksums for each file in each archive.
 WinRAR supports creating encrypted, multi-part and self-extracting archives.

-RARLAB also offer a mobile version as freeware for Android under the name RAR for Android.
+RARLAB also offers a mobile version as freeware for Android under the name RAR for Android.
 Related programs include command-line utilities RAR and UNRAR which are also released for macOS, Linux, FreeBSD, and in the past for Windows CE, MS-DOS and OS/2.